Ashbridges Bay, Beaches and Woodbine Park

 Overall a great place to play beach volleyball or family picnic or fun with friends.

-Amit Minocha Advocate - a month ago
+Amit Minocha Advocate - 4 months ago

 We visited Woodbine Beach on a Saturday afternoon with friends and had a fantastic time.
 The beach has plenty of volleyball posts if you bring your own net, so we played a few games before heading out for some paddleboarding.
 Once you row a few meters from shore, the water turns a beautiful mix of colors—really stunning, as you can see in the photos we took.